google-deepmind/mujoco/doc/APIreference.rst

    } mjtMouse;

 | Defined in `mjvisualize.h <https://github.com/deepmind/mujoco/blob/main/include/mjvisualize.h>`_

 | These are the mouse actions that the abstract visualizer recognizes.
 It is up to the user to intercept mouse events
-  and translate them into these actions, as illustrated in simulate.cc.
+  and translate them into these actions, as illustrated in ``simulate.cc``.

 .. _mjtPertBit: